 In School Suspension.
-Instances in which a student is temporarily removed from his/her regular classroom(s) for disciplinary purposes but remains under the direct supervision of school personnel.
+Instances in which a student is temporarily removed from his/her regular educational setting for a defined length of time but remains in the student's current school placement under the direct supervision of school personnel.
 This includes but is not limited to students who are receiving the services in their IEP, appropriately participate in the general curriculum, and participate with students without disabilities to the extent they would have in their regular placement.
 "Direct supervision" means school personnel are physically in the same location as students under their supervision.

-WAC 392-400-205 (2) defines suspension as follows:
+WAC 392-400-025 (2) defines suspension as follows: